The Second Coming of Christ

 The first coming of Christ guarantees His second coming.
-All the fulfilled OT prophecies of the Messiah show without a shadow of doubt that the end time prophecies will also come to pass just as they were predicted.
+All the fulfilled Old Testament prophecies of the Messiah show without a shadow of doubt that the end time prophecies will also come to pass just as they were predicted.
 The Bible contains around 1,800 prophecies.
-And for every Old Testament prophecy that speaks about the first coming of Jesus, eight predict His second coming.
-References to the coming of Christ appear once in every five verses in the New Testament.
+And for every Old Testament prophecy that speaks about the first coming of Jesus, eight prophecies predict His second coming.
+References to the coming of the Lord appear once in every five verses in the New Testament.

 By His suffering and death, Jesus proved His deep love for humans and His eternal commitment to end the great war between good and evil and make all things new.
 Jesus will certainly return to end all suffering, pain and death.
 For He promised, “Let not your heart be troubled; you believe in God, believe also in Me.
 In My Father’s house are many mansions; if it were not so, I would have told you.
 I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also” (John 14:1-3).
 Jesus’ promise is true.